 Crafting Heroes and Heroines from Outside the Mainstream—Presented by B.A.
 Binns

 Crafting marginalized characters is not as easy as some authors first think, but this workshop will provide strategies for avoiding pitfalls, stereotypical tropes, and developing multi-dimensional characters different from ourselves.

 Create Marketing Synergy: Partner With Other Authors—Presented by Ruth Kaufman

-Award-winning and Amazon bestselling author, Ruth Kaufman shares strategies for increasing discoverability, and building your platform and readership by partnering with other authors online and in person.
+Award-winning and Amazon bestselling author Ruth Kaufman shares strategies for increasing discoverability, building your platform and growing readership and sales by partnering with other authors online and in person.

-Dissecting the Romance Plot with “You’ve Got Mail”–Presented by Priscilla Oliveras, Pamela Kopfler, Sara Portman, and Tara Sheets
+Dissecting the Romance Plot with “You’ve Got Mail”—Presented by Priscilla Oliveras

 Learn the eight essential and three optional elements of a romance novel from Pamela Regis’s classic text A Natural History of the Romance Novel by dissecting the romantic comedy film You’ve Got Mail.
-Four Golden Heart Award finalists, now published authors, will show how the elements are woven together to craft a Keeper Shelf novel or film.
+This presentation will show you how the elements can be woven together to craft a Keeper Shelf novel.